 We're busy people with a lot of important things to do.
 Tracking what's important and measuring progress is one of the key activities you can do to grow yourself and your ministry.
 But tracking and measuring can take a lot of time.

 You need to communicate with your team on a daily basis, but that gets tricky when most of your leaders are volunteers with full-time jobs.
 Plus, good communication can take a lot of time on your end—time that you could be using on other things.

 Need a productivity boost?
-Here are six free apps that will help you track group sign ups, communicate effectively, and schedule your time wisely.
+Here are four free apps that will help you track group sign ups, communicate effectively, and schedule your time wisely.
 In a nutshell, they'll help you work smarter.

 —Tony Hill is a tech entrepreneur outside of Nashville, Tennessee, with a heart for small-group ministry.